 Some cruise lines like the ones we discuss below, cater to mature travelers:

 Just utter the name “Cunard” and it conjures up images of the golden age of cruising when ocean liners ruled the oceans and high society’s men and women sailed to see and be seen.
 Things haven’t changed all that much.
 Today, Cunard Cruises remains one of the most formal cruise lines.
-In fact, there are two formal nights per weeklong sailing where ball gowns and tiaras are not amiss and the “informal” dress code on other nights of the voyage simply means that men can forgo the tie but they still must wear a jacket to dinner.
+In fact, there are two formal nights per week-long sailing where ball gowns and tiaras are not amiss and the ‘informal’ dress code on other nights of the voyage simply means that men can forgo the tie but they still must wear a jacket to dinner.
 Cunard owns three vessels: Queen Mary 2, which accommodates 2,594 guests and has recently undergone a 90 million Pound refurbishment; the line’s newest ship, the 2,068-passenger Queen Elizabeth; and the 1,988-passenger Queen Victoria.
 If you love sipping Champagne cocktails, attending white-glove afternoon tea, dressing to the nines, and adhering to set dining times, Cunard is your best bet.

 Holland America Line

-The 12-ship (soon to be 13) Celebrity Cruises fleet is alluring for many reasons: beautiful new ships, older vessels that are well cared for, food and wine options that will knock you out, and impressive art collections that span both traditional and modern genres.
+The 15-ship Celebrity Cruises fleet is alluring for many reasons: beautiful new ships, older vessels that are well cared for, food and wine options that will knock you out, and impressive art collections that span both traditional and modern genres.
 Five ships—Celebrity Eclipse, Celebrity Equinox, Celebrity Reflection, Celebrity Silhouette, and Celebrity Solstice—are part of the newer Solstice Class and get rave reviews from cruisers who love the large cabins, AquaClass spa staterooms, Concierge Class accommodations, and the new Suite Class that offers a private restaurant and VIP lounge.
 Ranging from 2,850 to 3,046 guests, these ships offer a variety of restaurants, some carrying a surcharge.
 The Lawn Club, a real (and expansive) grassy area on the top deck, is a breath of fresh air and a wonderful place to hang out during warm-weather itineraries.
 Celebrity also gets high marks for pouring money into the refurbishment of its Millennium-class, including Celebrity Constellation, Celebrity Infinity, Celebrity Millennium, and Celebrity Summit.
 While these ships are more than a decade old, they’ve been reimagined and upgraded to include the same amenities and high-quality dining venues as found on Solstice Class ships.
 The newest ship to the fleet, Celebrity Edge, has been pinned to revolutionise the cruising world.
-Setting sail in December 2018, Celebrity Edge features the ‘Magic Carpet’, an extraordinary venue that can slide up and down the side of the ship, as well as redesigned staterooms which include a new 2-storey villa.
+Celebrity Edge features the ‘Magic Carpet’, an extraordinary venue that can slide up and down the side of the ship, as well as redesigned staterooms which include a new 2-storey villa.

-Anyone seeking an intimate ship and exotic itineraries need search no further than Princess Cruises Explorer class of vessels, including the 680-passenger Pacific Princess.
+Anyone seeking an intimate ship and exotic itineraries need search no further than Princess Cruises‘ Explorer class of vessels, including the 680-passenger Pacific Princess.
 Considered small cruise ships by today’s standards, this class of ships are among the most popular in the entire Princess fleet.
 Pacific Princess even offers a full world voyage, which can also be booked as individual, shorter sectors with destinations ranging from Australia to Asia to the Mediterranean to the Middle East to the Caribbean to a Panama Canal crossing and a visit to the South Pacific.
-Princess—with its fleet of 18 ships—also offers mid-size options like the Coral and Sun Classes that welcome approximately 2,000 guests per cruise and there are also larger, newer ships in the form of Royal Princess, Regal Princess, and the newest Majestic Princess each with a capacity for 3,560 guests.
+Princess—with its fleet of 19 ships—also offers mid-size options like the Coral and Sun Classes that welcome approximately 2,000 guests per cruise and there are also larger, newer ships in the form of Royal Princess, Regal Princess, and the newest Majestic Princess each with a capacity for 3,560 guests.
 All Princess ships offer set seating and Anytime Dining as well as Movies Under the Stars on the deck.

 P&O Cruises UK